numpy/numpy/doc/source/user/basics.rst

 NumPy fundamentals
 ******************

-These documents explain coneptual and design choices in NumPy.
-This is a great place to learn how NumPy can be extended or get more details on fundamental NumPy concepts.
+These documents clarify concepts, design decisions, and technical constraints in NumPy.
+This is a great place to understand the fundamental NumPy ideas and philosophy.

 .. toctree::
    :maxdepth: 1